tel: +48 22 499 98 98

 • They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.
+• Key role in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: